 - By 2005, the Company operated 362 stores in 42 states, with $3.2 billion in annual sales.

 - Burlington was acquired by Bain Capital.
 At that time, the Company operated 368 stores and generated $3.4 billion in annual sales.

 - Thomas Kingsbury was hired as President and Chief Executive Officer of the Company.

-- Marc Katz and Fred Hand, currently Principal level executives, also joined the Company.
+- Fred Hand, currently Chief Customer Officer and Principal, joined the Company.

 - Burlington clarified its strategy and value proposition as a pure off-price retailer, and adjusted its approach to its merchandising, supply chain and real estate site selection strategies accordingly.